Easy Crock Pot Boiled Peanuts

 Boiled peanut stands were a common sight, and we could easily buy a paper bag or Styrofoam cup full of the salty, tender peanuts–usually hot out of the large pot or kettle at roadside stands or farmers markets.

-Sometimes we’d find them on road trips at local gas stations.
+Sometimes we’d even find them on road trips at local gas stations.

 We would sit on the front porch and eat them as the brine dripped down our arms.
 It’s a southern tradition!

-Since I now live in Nashville, TN, I don’t have any roadside stands to visit, so I learned how to make a few boiled peanuts recipes at home!
+Since I now live in Nashville, TN, I don’t have any roadside stands to visit, so I learned how to make a few boiled peanuts recipes at home, including these CrockPot boiled peanuts.

-I most often make Instant Pot boiled peanuts (I also have a boiled peanuts recipe for Instant Pot Hawaiian boiled peanuts for something unique, as well as Instant Pot Cajun boiled peanuts and Crockpot Cajun boiled peanuts if you like things a little spicy with some Cajun seasoning!).
+In addition to the classic salty variety, I also have a recipes for different flavors, such as Instant Pot Hawaiian boiled peanuts for something unique, as well as Instant Pot Cajun boiled peanuts and Crockpot Cajun boiled peanuts if you like things a little spicy with some Cajun seasoning!

-You can even make Nashville Hot flavored boiled peanuts.
+You can even make Nashville Hot flavored boiled peanuts and Old Bay boiled peanuts for some different flavor profiles.

-But I realize not everyone has a pressure cooker at their disposal, so I wanted to share how to make Crock Pot boiled peanuts!
+But I realize not everyone has a pressure cooker, so I wanted to share how to make Crock Pot boiled peanuts.

-Boiling peanuts in the crockpot is super easy to do, and you’ll love the results.
+Although it takes a little longer than using the Instant Pot, boiling peanuts in the Crockpot is super easy to do, and you’ll love the results.

 Don’t have a slow cooker?
 Try my stove top boiled peanuts recipe!